Insights > How much does it really cost to charge an electric vehicle?

-With automobile manufacturers introducing new options for electric vehicles, including Ford Motor Company’s recent announcement of its all-electric F-150 Lightning truck, many consumers are giving them another look.
+With automobile manufacturers introducing new options for electric vehicles, including Ford Motor Company’s 2021 announcement of its all-electric F-150 Lightning truck, many consumers are giving them another look.
 As you make decisions about your next family vehicle, it can be difficult to know the true costs of charging an electric car versus filling up a traditional tank.

 Finding the answer takes a little math.

 Let’s start with electricity costs.
 Most consumers charge their electric vehicles at home in the evenings.
 In Entergy’s service area, residential rates are typically $0.08 to $0.10 per kilowatt-hour.
 This rate is well below the national average, so electric vehicle owners in the Gulf South region have a fuel cost advantage over drivers in other parts of the United States.

 Most electric vehicles get 3-4 miles per kWh, and an average round-trip commute for our region is about 14 miles per day.
 So, a sample, conservative cost estimate would look like this:

 14 miles / 3 miles per kWh = 4.67 kWh.

 4.67 kWh x $0.10 per kWh = $0.47 to drive approximately 14 miles

 The price of gasoline is always changing, and different vehicles get widely different mileage from a gallon of gas.

 As of this writing, the average price of a gallon of gas in the Gulf South is $2.79.
 If you were to fill up the roughly 15-gallon tank of the popular Toyota Camry at this price, it would cost nearly $42.
 (The Camry is an economical choice, as it gets good gas mileage – a combined average of 33 miles per gallon during a mix of city and highway driving.)